How to Evolve Your Benefits to Modernize, Reduce Costs, and Meet Changing Employee Needs

 The CFO’s Perspective on Benefits Spending

-To demonstrate the value of benefits, leaders at ADT developed a turnover model.
+While indirect, to demonstrate the value of benefits, leaders at ADT are developing a turnover and flight risk model.
 “We’ve built a turnover model that identifies factors contributing to employee departures.
-Some of those factors are outside of benefits, like manager relationships, but many are directly tied to them,” he said.
-“If we can connect better benefits to lower turnover, that’s a metric leadership understands.”
+Some of those factors are outside of benefits, like manager relationships, but some are tied to the Total Rewards strategy,” he said.
+“If we can connect work within our Total Rewards package to reduce attrition, that’s a metric leadership can appreciate.”

 Chris O’Keeffe is a freelance writer with experience across industries.
 As the founder and creative director of OK Creative: The Language Agency, he has led strategy and storytelling for organizations like MIT, Amazon, and Cirque du Soleil, bringing their stories to life through established and emerging media.